 Streets of London (registered charity number 1155242) funds specialist support for people who are homeless in London, and raises awareness about homelessness.

-Thanks to the generosity of our supporters, in the last three years Streets of London has made grants totalling more than £1/4 Million to fund some fantastic projects that offer life-changing support to homeless people in London.
+Thanks to the generosity of our supporters, in the last seven years Streets of London has made grants totalling more than £600,000 to fund some fantastic projects that offer life-changing support to homeless people in London.
 For more information about the projects we support, click here.